 Veronica Hughes aka Polly St. John Hughes, author of THE PEARL OF GREAT PRICE

-Picture of Veronica and her husband, Greg on their 25th wedding anniversary.
+Picture of Veronica and her late husband, Greg on their 25th wedding anniversary.

 A little about me and my Eastern Orthodox Conversion Story:

 I am a native San Franciscan currently living in Sacramento, CA. Due to health issues in my early 20s, I began a spiritual journey in quest of inner peace and healing.
 I felt my soul and body were connected and if my soul could heal, perhaps so could my body.

 I was a lapsed Catholic who studied Eastern religions.
 I had a guru and Tibetan lama, practiced prayer and fasting, and meditation techniques.
 I studied metaphysics, channeling and the life of the soul, which I later taught to others.

 Yet, after twenty-five years of seeking within the New Age and Eastern religions, I was left depressed and spiritually unfulfilled.
 Thanks to my late husband, Gregory and the grace of God, my spiritual journey ultimately allowed me to convert to back to Christianity, find God and open my heart newly to Jesus Christ through the study of ancient Christianity in the Eastern Orthodox Church.

 I am the author of three published books, The Pearl of Great Price and In Christ I am a New Creation, Part I, and St. Veronica, an Eastern Orthodox Historical Overview and Liturgical Service.
 I am currently working on my fourth book, In Christ I am a New Creation Part II, A Leap of Faith.